CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

-\textbf{Nut recovery:} we have also observed similar results in the nut-catching task (See results in Table~\ref{tab:screwdriver_and_nut}), where CADRE outperforms the baselines in both ID and OOD scenarios and exhibits a smaller performance drop when switching from ID to OOD objects.
-In the downstream simplified nut-mating task, we sample 50 recovery trials per object from the best seed for the mating evaluation.
-Although some baselines achieve higher mating success rates, CADRE attains nearly double the catching success rate, resulting in a higher overall success rate from catching to mating.
-In particular, baselines tend to successfully catch the nut mainly in simpler catching scenarios, which makes it easier for them to achieve higher mating performance.
+\textbf{hole-on-peg recovery:} We have also observed similar results in the hole-on-peg task, where CADRE outperforms the baselines in both ID and OOD scenarios.
+In the downstream hole-on-peg task, we sample 50 recovery trials per object for evaluation.
+Although some baselines achieve higher mating success rates, CADRE attains a high catching success rate, resulting in a higher overall success rate from catching to mating.
+In particular, baselines tend to successfully catch the socket mainly in simpler catching scenarios, which makes it easier for them to achieve higher mating performance.

+Furthermore, CADRE-EBM's underperformance compared to CADRE-No IRA suggests that the EBM from Du and Mordatch~\cite{du2019implicit} struggles to learn effective affordances in this high-dimensional feature space.